Wednesday, August 24, 2016

 On this feast of Bartholomew, the Gospel begins with Philip finding Nathanael and telling him: “We have found the one Moses wrote about in the law.
 The prophets also wrote about this man, Jesus, son of Joseph, from Nazareth.”
 Nathanael’s response to Philip’s announcement sounds a bit prejudiced.
 He says to Philip: “Can anything good come from Nazareth?”
 Apparently Nazareth did not have a good reputation.

 Today if we spend some time with Jesus, we also may hear him say to us: “Here is a true child of Israel!”
-However, we may or may not have a heart as pure as Nathanael did.
-Yet we are children of God.
-And we are called by Jesus just as Nathanael was called.
-What will our response be?
-Will we trust Jesus and decide to follow him?
-Or will we waffle with fear or anxiety?
+We may or may not have a heart as pure as Nathanael did, yet we are children of God and we are called by Jesus just as Nathanael was called.

-All of us have been created as a “child of God.”
-How do we respond to Jesus’ knowing of us?
+All of us have been created as children of God.
+How will we respond to Jesus’ knowing of us?
 Will we decide to go on our merry way?
 Or will we make the same decision Nathanael made and follow Jesus?
 Each and every day we need to make this decision.
 It is easy to veer off the path if we are not vigilant.
 There are many temptations and commitments in our lives that may invite us to stray from the path of following Jesus.
 Be mindful today and every day.
 Jesus is calling us!